A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon

-\begin{observation} The boundary of $V_k(P,q)$ has $O(n)$ vertices. \end{observation} \begin{proof} As we explained earlier, $\partial V_k(P,q)$ consists of part of $\partial P$ and windows; thus, a vertex of $V_k(P,q)$ is either a vertex of $P$ or an endpoint of a window.
-Since each critical vertex causes at most one window, the number of vertices of $V_k(P,q)$ is $O(n)$. \end{proof}
+\begin{obs} The $k$-visibility region $V_k(P,q)$ has $O(n)$ vertices. \end{obs} \begin{proof} The boundary $\partial V_k(P,q)$ consists of subchains of $\partial P$ and of windows.
+Thus, a vertex of $V_k(P,q)$ is either a vertex of $P$ or an endpoint of a window.
+Since each critical vertex causes at most one window, since each window has two endpoints, and since there are at most $n$ critical vertices, the total number of vertices of $V_k(P,q)$ is $O(n)$. \end{proof}